statphysandml/MCMCSimulationLib/commands.md

 # Next ToDo:

-- Install pytorch geometric and run example files
-- Adapt changes made in ScalarTheory to Application wrapper
+- Adapt changes made in ScalarTheory to Application wrapper and other pybind modules
-- Recheck jupyter noteboks in ScalarTheory and IsingModel

-- Recheck examples of pystatplottools
-- Recheck example of MCMCEValuationLib

 - Finish python related documentation in basic features
 - Write documentation for advanced features

+- Remove asd_ variables?

 - Recheck all comments on functions in C++